RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 3.2 Functions

-> This is typically the longest subsection in the document.
 > List up to fifty use cases (in order of priority for development),
-> and for at least top ten focal use cases, write a short goal statement and
-> use case body (up to seven pages).
-> Identify the use cases that comprise a minimum viable product.

 #### Stakeholder Requirements:
-- Avionics package must entirely fit inside a ....
+- Avionics package must entirely fit inside the rocket's shell.
 - Avionics package must interface with the gimbal.
 - Avionics package must guide rocket on course.
 - Avionics package must stabilise the rocket so it stands in an upright position while preparing for launch.
 - Avionics package logical database will be human readable in the form of a text file.
+- Avionics package should be comprised of fixated and durable components.
+- Avionics package in the rocket must interface intuitively with the base station.
+- Avionics package must ensure onboard power management can cope with each stage of the rocket's execution.

 #### Use Cases:
+Upon delivery to the primary client (Andre), the extended branch of stakeholders will include open-source hobbyists.
-The purpose of this avionics package is to control and guide the rocket.
+The purpose of this avionics package is to provide control and guidance for the rocket.
 To do so, it needs to be installed, configured and calibrated prior to launch.
 The user(s) should be able to expect recorded data from the flight.
 The typical usage of the avionics package would look like: